goruck/nilm/ml/README.md

 `quantize.py` - Deprecated and replaced by `convert_keras_to_tflite.py`.

 `train_keras.py` - Script used for training the models from scratch with options to prune and for quantize aware training.
+Depreciated by `train.py`.

-`train_distributed.py` - Script used for training the models from scratch or resumption of training using distributed GPU compute.
-Mainly supersedes `train.py`.
+`train.py` - Script used for training the models from scratch or resumption of training using distributed GPU compute.
+Supersedes `train_keras.py`.

+`fine_tune.py` - Script used for fine tuning models using locally captured data.

 `test.py` - Script used for testing the trained models on data disjoint from test and validation data.